 A Section 8 Voucher (also called a Housing Choice Voucher) is a rent voucher provided under Section 8 of the U.S. Housing Act.
 Eligible households can use the voucher for the housing of their choice.
-The voucher payment generally subsidizes the difference between the rent and estimated utility cost and and the tenant’s contribution of 30% of adjusted income.
+The voucher payment generally subsidizes the difference between the rent and estimated utility cost and the tenant’s contribution of 30% of adjusted income.
 (In Santa Clara County due to federal budget cuts, the tenant’s contribution in some instances is 32% of adjusted income.)
 Often people with Section 8 Vouchers cannot find landlords who will accept the vouchers in a tight rental market, as the rents that HUD allows are not as high as market rents actually are.
-SB 329 is currently under consideration in the California legislature; this would prohibit landlords from discrimination against tenants who are using vouchers.
+SB 329 passed in 2019 prohibits landlords from discrimination against tenants who are using vouchers.

 « Back to Glossary Index

 Housing Choice Voucher